Joy has been a goat lover and cheese lover for 20 years. She enjoys experimenting with making her own cheeses and dairy products.

-After the 24 hours, salt all pieces again, on all surfaces, if desired.
+After the first 24 hours, salt all pieces again on all surfaces, if desired.
 If there is enough whey in the dish, you don't need to do this, as the cheese will soak in the brine sufficiently.
-Let rest at room temperature for two more hours.
+Let rest at room temperature for 2 more hours.

-Place the cheese in a covered container in the refrigerator and age for 5-7 days.
+Place the cheese in a covered container in the refrigerator and age for 5 to 7 days.
 I like to use a recycled ice-cream bucket with a lid for this process, as it will hold a large batch of cheese.

 After this period, the cheese is ready to eat.

-Use the cheese within two weeks, or package and freeze it.
+Use the cheese within 2 weeks, or package and freeze it.

 When you thaw your feta cheese, don't worry about it's getting very crumbly, like frozen cheddars sometimes do.
 This feta is crumble-resistant.
 You may thaw it in a dish on the counter, or in your refrigerator, as you please.
 Don't leave it long at room temperature, or it will spoil more quickly than normal.